Robert Bobroczkyi

-Robert Bobroczkyi, (born 17 July 2000) alternatively anglicized as Robert Bobroczky and originally Róbert Bobróczky in Hungarian, is an ethnic Hungarian former college basketball player from Romania.
+Robert Bobroczkyi (Bobróczky Róbert; born 17 July 2000) is a Romanian–Hungarian actor and former basketball player.
 Standing 2.31 m, he has drawn attention for his exceptional height.
-After moving to the United States in 2016 and attending high school in Geneva, Ohio, he attended and played for Rochester Christian University in Rochester Hills, Michigan, through the 2021–2023 season.
+After moving to the United States in 2016 and attending high school in Geneva, Ohio, he attended Rochester Christian University in Rochester Hills, Michigan.

+In 2024, he made his feature film acting debut as the Offspring in Alien: Romulus before acting as the character of Pirate Clark in the 2026 film Backrooms.

-Early life
+Early life and education

-Bobróczky was born in Arad, Romania, the son of 2.17 m tall Hungarian-born Romanian international basketball player Zsigmond Bobróczky (who competed alongside Gheorghe Mureșan) and Brunhilde, a 1.86 m former volleyball and handball player.
-At age eight he was taller than his mother, at 1.88 m tall, and by the age of 12 he reached a height of 2.18 m, surpassing his father.
-As such, he was taller than Robert Wadlow was from the ages 8 to 13 years.
+Bobroczkyi was born in Arad, Romania, the son of 2.17 m tall Hungarian-born Romanian international basketball player Zsigmond Zoltán Bobróczky (who competed alongside Gheorghe Mureșan) and Brunhilde, a 1.86 m former volleyball and handball player.
+At age eight he was taller than his mother, at 1.88 m tall.
+By the age of 12, he reached a height of 2.18 m, surpassing his father.
+As such, he was taller than Robert Wadlow was from the ages 8 to 14 years.
 He has been the subject of medical studies nearly his entire life, leading to the prevailing opinion that his height is a result of healthy genetics (i.e. familial or constitutional tall stature), not a hormonal disease or overgrowth syndrome.
-Bobróczky weighed just 190 lbs at the time of his high school basketball debut in January 2017, and with a height of 2.31 m, he was considered underweight, with a body mass index (BMI) of 16.1.
+Bobroczkyi weighed just 190 lbs at the time of his high school basketball debut in January 2017, and with a height of 2.31 m, he was considered underweight, with a body mass index (BMI) of 16.1.
+As a high school senior, Bobroczkyi wore US size 17 shoes and had a 57 in inseam.

-Career
+Bobroczkyi speaks Romanian, Hungarian, English, Serbo-Croatian, and Italian.
+As of November 2024, he had graduated from Rochester Christian University with a degree in business administration but was continuing to pursue a degree at RCU in information systems and cybersecurity.

+Basketball career

 Youth

-In 2014, Bobróczky was recruited by A.S.
+In 2014, Bobroczkyi was recruited by A.S.
 Stella Azzurra, an amateur-level basketball club based in Italy that produced NBA power forward Andrea Bargnani.
-A scouting report on him noted that Bobróczky possessed an improved midrange jumper and passing ability, and his physical attributes made him an obvious mismatch against any of his opponents.
-Like most players of his stature however, Bobróczky was limited by his lack of muscle mass, endurance, and mobility on the court.
-His tremendously awkward gait and threat of exhaustion forced Bobróczky to play limited minutes after helping the team win its under-15 championship title.
-Despite his limitations, Bobróczky became an internet sensation in early 2016, as videos surfaced of him dominating much shorter competition during a game with Stella Azzurra.
+A scouting report on him noted that Bobroczkyi possessed an improved midrange jumper and passing ability, and his physical attributes made him an obvious mismatch against any of his opponents.
+Like most players of his stature however, Bobroczkyi was limited by his lack of muscle mass, endurance, and mobility on the court.
+His tremendously awkward gait and threat of exhaustion forced Bobroczkyi to play limited minutes after helping the team win its under-15 championship title.
+Despite his limitations, Bobroczkyi became an internet sensation in early 2016, as videos surfaced of him dominating much shorter competition during a game with Stella Azzurra.